sr-murthy/continuedfractions/docs/sources/exploring-continued-fractions.rst

 Even- and Odd-Indexed Convergents
 ---------------------------------

-It is known that even- and odd-indexed convergents behave differently: the even-indexed convergents :math:`C_0,C_2,C_4,\ldots` strictly increase, while the odd-indexed convergents :math:`C_1,C_3,C_5,\ldots` strictly decrease, both at a decreasing rate.
+The even- and odd-indexed convergents behave differently: the even-indexed convergents :math:`C_0,C_2,C_4,\ldots` strictly increase, while the odd-indexed convergents :math:`C_1,C_3,C_5,\ldots` strictly decrease, both at a decreasing rate.
 This is captured by the formula for the difference between consecutive convergents:

 .. math::